GreenAgris/testableSGT/README.md

 <br>
 <b>homework Description:</b>

-Create a new class (name as you think is the best).
+Create a new class (name as you think is the best OR you can also use the ReferenceVariables class).
 This class should hold 3 pre-defined variables that are the values to convert metric to imperial measurements.
 This class should have a constructor(
 s) - generate them using InteliJ IDEA built in actions (right-click in class -> generate -> constructor -> select fields for constructor -> ok)